 We finally get to see the prophesied resistance leader John Connor (Christian Bale this time) all grown up and taking charge, and because of its post-apocalyptic setting, the film is starkly different in style from its predecessors.
 So instead of the nightmarish thrill we get from a killer robot hunting down ordinary people in present-day Los Angeles, we get a futuristic war movie.
 No time travel, no Arnold Schwarzenegger, and no time for reflection.

 McG – oh, how I loathe to write and say Joseph McGinty Nichol's ridiculous pseudonym – works hard to deliver wall-to-wall action, but he does so at the expense of the humor, suspense, and tight focus of the earlier films.
 Instead of Arnold's amusing deadpan delivery, we get lots of shouting from Bale and costar Sam Worthington, who plays a mysterious murderer put to death in 2003 and reviving in 2018 as, shall we say, a changed man.
 There are also many, many explosions.

 The results are exhausting – even bludgeoning.

-By now, with the T-101 now serving as governor of California, and the rest of us living in a time well after Judgment Day supposedly occured, it's hard to get too jazzed about a new Terminator film.
+By now, with the T-101 now serving as governor of California, and the rest of us living in a time well after Judgment Day supposedly occurred, it's hard to get jazzed about a new Terminator film.
 There's no magic anymore.
 No surprises.
 It's just a franchise where you expect to see lots of things get destroyed.
-And whereas Terminator Salvation has a decent storyline (though not without its plot holes), generally good performances, and numerous homages to the earlier films - especially the 1984 one - my general reaction is, Who cares?
+And whereas Terminator Salvation has a decent storyline (though not without its plot holes), generally good performances, and numerous homages to the earlier films – especially the 1984 one – my general reaction was, Who cares?